 C.5 VLBA Pipeline

-VLBARUN is a procedure which uses the VLBA calibration procedures (from VLBAUTIL) and some logic to calibrate and image VLBA data.
-VLBARUN attempts to make intelligent decisions on defaults, so it can be run fairly automatically if the names of the sources are known.
-If desired, VLBARUN will produce diagnostic plot files and write them to disk, creating an HTML file to ease examination of these files.
-Images will be produced, but no self-cal is done, so the images should be considered diagnostic in nature.
+VLBAPIPE and VLBARUN are two similar procedures which use the VLBA calibration procedures (from VLBAUTIL) and some logic to calibrate and image VLBA data.
+They both attempt to make intelligent decisions on defaults, so they can be run fairly automatically if the names of the sources are known.
+If desired, VLBAPIPE and VLBARUN will produce diagnostic plot files and write them to disk, creating an HTML file to ease examination of these files.
+Images will be produced but only one phase-only self-cal is done (if requested), so the images should be considered diagnostic in nature.

-VLBARUN does all the calibration steps described in §C.1 and the next few sections.
-It does not do polarization calibration.
-It offers options to use CLIP and/or RFLAG to do flagging.
-It also offers options to flag data at low elevations and to try to clean up bad values in the system temperature table.
-Although VLBARUN is intended for simple VLBI observations, the addition of non-VLBA antennas should work if all the non-VLBA system temperature and gain curve information are loaded into the first TY and GC tables.
+VLBAPIPE and VLBARUN do all the calibration steps described in §C.1 and the next few sections but in a different order.
+They do not do polarization calibration.
+They offers options to use CLIP and/or RFLAG to do flagging.
+They also offer options to flag data at low elevations and to try to clean up bad values in the system temperature table.
+Although VLBAPIPE and VLBARUN are intended for simple VLBI observations, the addition of non-VLBA antennas should work if all the non-VLBA system temperature and gain curve information are loaded into the first TY and GC tables.

 > RUN VLBAUTIL C R